 "You may," replied Hengist.

 Morgause nodded at one of the soldiers who stood off to one side.
-Lancelot’s head was jerked back by his hair, exposing the jugular vein in his neck.
-Moving towards the prisoner, she pulled a silver bladed knife from her belt and tested the edge with her thumb, the blade flashing in the torchlight.
+Lancelot's head was jerked back by his hair, exposing the jugular vein in his neck.
+Morgause pulled a silver bladed knife from her belt and tested the edge with her thumb, the blade flashing in the torchlight.

-There was no sign of emotion or remorse as the woman dipped her blade into the man’s throat, watching with dispassionate cruelty as the fabled warrior, and Arthur’s most renowned Knight, died without a sound.
-She spat on the corpse, ignoring the spreading pool of dark redness, and moved to stand in front of Hengist.
-She licked the blood from the blade, sheathing it back at her belt.
+There was no sign of emotion or remorse as the woman dipped her blade into the man's throat, watching with dispassionate cruelty as the fabled warrior, and Arthur's most renowned Knight, died without a sound.
+Morgause spat on the corpse and moved to stand in front of Hengist walking carefully around the spreading pool of dark redness as she licked the blood from the blade, sheathing it back at her belt.

-“The King has no choice.
+"The King has no choice.
 The only way he can keep fighting the war to the north, and continue to defend against the potential threat your warriors pose, is to pay mercenaries to assist.
-That requires gold and silver.
-The mines in Wales and Cornwallare not producing large quantities at the moment, so Merlin has come up with a plan.”
+That requires gold.
+The mines in Wales and Cornwall are not producing large enough quantities at the moment, so Merlin has come up with a plan."